owenhuber/blackjack/README.md

 File to work on blackjack strategies

+- "helpahs.py" are our helper functions
-- dev.py in the works, Ace is 'A'
+- dev.py in the works, and should eventually be our engine